Guide: Migrating your legacy account to an identity provider

 ../_images/migration_popup.png

-This has preselected for you the option to migrate an existing account to EU Login.
-In the form presented here you need to enter the credentials you have used up to now to log into the test bed:
+This has preselected for you the option to migrate an existing legacy account.
+In the form presented here you need to enter the credentials you have used up to now to log into the Test Bed:

 • Username: Your username you have used up to now.